 This visually oriented class will consider the aesthetic and technical aspect of each medium through study of the figure, landscape and still life.
 An intuitive approach with an emphasis on process will be presented.
 Formal elements and contemporary concerns will be addressed through lectures, individualized instruction and group critiques.
 Register now.

 Students are required to complete three courses from the Discover Series in tier two of the Fine Art Certificate program.
 Each class is open to beginners who wish to experiement with multiple mediums.
 Play and experimentation are the keys in these classes, leading to a basic understanding of each medium.
-The Discover Series options are: Digital Media, Fiber, Painting, Papermaking, Photography, Printmaking, Sculpture.
+The Discover Series options are: Ceramics, Digital Media, Fiber, Painting, Papermaking, Photography, Printmaking, Sculptural Welding and Woodworking.
 Register now.

 Once Discover Series classes are complete, students are encouraged to deepen their understanding in a medium that appeals to them individually.
 Whether interested in 2D or 3D, or if you are a generalist who wants a little more of everything, our electives provide variety for all.
 These are the final recommended courses in the sequence.